When someone inquires about how much RRSP they should contribute to avoid paying taxes, three things come to mind.

 When making contributions and investing in your RRSP, you don’t pay taxes on investment income earned, be it interest, dividends, or capital gains.

-That said, when you make a withdrawal from your RRSP, the amount is subject to taxation at your marginal tax rate.
+That said, when you withdraw from your RRSP, the amount is subject to taxation at your marginal tax rate.

-Assuming you will be in a lower tax bracket in retirement, you could be better off investing in an RRSP as opposed to a TFSA.
+Assuming you will be in a lower tax bracket in retirement, you could be better off investing in an RRSP than a TFSA.

 Your initial $10,000 contribution will grow as follows: